DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/11-10 2D Artist Meeting Notes.md

 ### Redesign Dialogue UI

+The dialogue UI seems

 #### Portal Image

 Instead of having just the circle-y portal image behind the characters, we should have something a little more animated.

 In-game, the portal is a fire.
+We can try an animated fire behind the character portraits so the